By the end of this lesson you will have learned…

 Retrofitters are offered guidance on the level of space heating savings to aim for in the finished retrofit in order to help achieve this.

-CLR is not an energy standard that aims for a particular energy target (i.e. it is not like the EnerPHit standard which is designed to meet a Specific Space Heat Demand / SSHD of 25 kWh/m2.a).
+CLR energy targets are not an ‘energy standard’ that aims for a particular energy target (i.e. it is not like the EnerPHit standard which is designed to meet a Specific Space Heat Demand / SSHD of 25 kWh/m2.a).

 Depending on the form factor of the building to be retrofitted, CLR proposes a “most ambitious energy target” which equates to other known energy standards (see table below).
 This is a guideline, which retrofitters can exceed or relax.